Calendula Soothes Reflux and Skin Problems

 • 3 mins read

 In spring, we all like to hike and play outdoors.
 Getting bumped and bruised is more apt to occur as well.
 A natural remedy for this is calendula, and it’s sold in health food stores nationwide.
 It’s natural first aid!
+It’s also good for reflux.
+And if that topic interests you, read my other article 5 Natural Remedies for Reflux and Esophagitis.

 Not too long ago, a friend of mine fell off her horse.
 She had some minor aches and pains, and her skin was broken.
 I recommended the calendula cream and reassured her this herbal remedy had been used for centuries.
 My friend used the cream on her bruises and scrapes and within several days she was as good as new.
-If you are creating a first-aid cabinet, I highly recommend you include Calendula.
+If you are creating a first-aid cabinet, I highly recommend you include this herb.
 Put it next to your hydrocortisone and tea tree oil.

 There was a study in October 2018, published in the Journal of Family Medicine and Primary Care.
-This study evaluated calendula ointment on cesarean wound healing.
+This study evaluated an ointment on cesarean wound healing.
 The trial evaluated 72 women and they concluded that “using calendula ointment considerably increases the speed of cesarean wound healing.”

 There was a more recent study in February 2019, that evaluated calendula for patients who had suffered from dermatitis associated with their radiation.
 This is pretty common, up to 95% of patients develop radiation-related skin pain.
-Calendula appears to be a viable option and should be considered as an adjunct to pharmaceutical skin treatments.
+It appears to be a viable option and should be considered as an adjunct to pharmaceutical skin treatments.

 I think calendula would make for a fantastic tea.
 I make it myself all the time at home, using locally grown flowers.